adlnet/xAPI-Spec/xAPI.md

 of a Statement that already exists by using a Statement Reference.
 A common use case for Statement References is grading or commenting on an experience that could be tracked as an independent event.
 The special case of voiding a Statement would also use a Statement Reference.
 Second, an Object can be a brand new Statement by using a SubStatement.
-A common use case for SubStatements would be any experience that would be misleading as its own Statement.
 Each type is defined below.

 <a name="stmtref"/>